userabuser/laravel5-braintree/README.md

 ### Configuration

-To publish a boilerplate configuration file, run:
+To publish a the package configuration file, run:

 ```shell
 php artisan vendor:publish